 Nephrology and Urology - Dr. Mark Acierno

 The conference hotel is The Lodge at Whitefish Lake.
+We have secured a block of rooms at the Firebrand Hotel as an overflow hotel.
+You will receive 10% off the lowest rate on the firebrand site.
 The meeting is held outdoors in a Lakeside Pavilion.
 Learn about Ophthalmology and Nephrology/Urology surrounded by mountains and the pristine water of Whitefish Lake.
 Our lodging is only 30-minutes from Glacier National Park and 10-minutes from the myriad of fun summer activities at Whitefish Mountain Resort.

 June 12, 2023